· Tutorials · 10 min read

 • ”&&” allows me to execute two commands simultaneously.

-When prompted to continue, I type “Y.” If there’s a prompt to restart services, I just press Enter.
+When prompted to continue, I typed “Y.” If there was a prompt to restart services, I just pressed Enter.

-Once these commands finish, my VM is up-to-date.
-I consider running these commands monthly to ensure my system runs smoothly.
+Once these commands finished, my VM was up-to-date.
+I decided I should consider running these commands monthly to ensure my system runs smoothly.

-Now, let’s get Docker and Docker-Compose up and running on my VM.
+Now, I wanted to get Docker and Docker Compose up and running on my VM.
 Docker allows me to run software in my VM, essentially creating mini VMs called containers.
-In my case, I’ll be running Minecraft in one of these containers.
+In my case, I’d be running Minecraft in one of these containers.

 1. Adding the Docker Repository Key to apt: